TheVishnuKumar/lwc-streaming-api/README.md

 </LightningComponentBundle>
 ```

-**Step 3.** Open the your demo component.
-Now create some contact reccords and you will see the message/payload on the screen.
+**Step 3.** Open your demo component.
+Now create some contact records and you will see the message/payload on the screen.

 **Step 4 (Optional)**: If you want to try it with platform events.
 Create a platform event object.
 Subscribe it using below code.
 ```